-The undersigned hereby appoints George W. Dunbar, Jr. and Julie A. Caudill, and each of them, with full power of substitution to represent the undersigned and to vote all of the shares of stock of Aastrom Biosciences, Inc. (the "Company") which undersigned is entitled to vote at the Annual Meeting of Shareholders of the Company to be held at Aastrom Biosciences, Inc. headquarters, Ann Arbor, Michigan on Friday, October 17, 2008 at 9:00 a.m.
-(EDT), and at any adjournment thereof (i) as hereinafter specified upon the proposals listed below and as more particularly described in the Company's Proxy Statement, receipt of which is hereby acknowledged, and (ii) in their discretion upon such other matters as may properly come before the meeting.
+The undersigned hereby appoints George W. Dunbar, Jr. and Julie A. Caudill, and each of them, with full power or substitution to represent the undersigned and to vote all of the shares of stock of Aastrom Biosciences, Inc. (the "Company") which the undersigned is entitled to vote at the Annual Meeting of Shareholders of the Company to be held a Aastrom Biosciences, Inc. headquarters, Ann Arbor, Michigan on Friday, October 17, 2008 at 9:00 a.m.
+(EDT), and at any adjournment thereof (i) as hereinafter specified upon the proposals listed on the reverse side and as more particularly described in the Company's Proxy Statement, receipt of which is hereby acknowledged, and (ii) in their discretion upor such other matters as may properly come before the meeting.